 Citation

-If this dataset or model weights benefit your research, please cite our paper.
+If you use this dataset or the associated model weights in your research or applications, please cite the following publication: